Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 dropped entirely in favour of a rewrite called “HyperKitty”, which uses modern technology and makes for a nice and clean experience.
-Consequently, the TSC project’s mailinglists have been moved from mlmmj to Mailman, and the primary domain for interaction with the project is now [lists.secretchronicles.org][6].
+Consequently, the TSC project’s mailinglists have been moved from mlmmj to Mailman.
+In order to ease the transition from mlmmj+Chessboard to GNU mailman however, *all subscriptions to both tsc-devel and tsc-users have been cancelled*, just like the forum accounts.

+The primary domain for interaction with the project is now [lists.secretchronicles.org][6].
 On that website, you will find a nice web interface that allows you to participate in the discussions on the mailinglists without having to use email if you don't like to.
 HyperKitty should comfort all of those users who have complained that Chessboard's interface looks too old.

-If on the other hand you prefer the email communication (and rightly so!), then not much changes for you.
-All existing mailinglist subscriptions have been moved from mlmmj to Mailman, so there's no need to subscribe again.
-The mailinglist email addresses have remained the same as well (tsc-devel@lists.secretchronicles.org and tsc-users@lists.secretchronicles.org).
-Only the administrative email addresses (e.g., for unsubscribing) have changed, but the mailinglists’ `List-*` headers have been updated to reflect this.
-Even more, you can of course unsubscribe (or subscribe) via the shiny new web interface on [lists.secretchronicles.org][6].
+If on the other hand you prefer the email communication (and rightly so!), then this is of course possible as well.

+*Everyone still interested in the TSC community* has to visit the website at [lists.secretchronicles.org][6] *and subscribe there to the email versions of the desired lists* and/or *create an account in order to be able to use the web interface* for posting.
+In particular, you cannot write to the list until you have subscribed (your message will be rejected).

 Since all of this infrastructure is now completely new, it might well be that there are errors and problems.
 Don’t hesitate to contact us,